FZambia/centrifuge/docs/configuration/cli.rst

     centrifuge --port=8001 --zmq_pub_port=7001 --zmq_sub_address=tcp://localhost:7000,tcp://localhost:7001

+With correct Nginx configuration you can load balance clients from browsers between them.

 To run Centrifuge in debug Tornado's mode:

 .. code-block:: bash

     centrifuge --debug

+Note, that because of PyZMQ bug Tornado's autoreloading feature will not work.
+Until new release of PyZMQ where this error was fixed.

 To run Centrifuge with XPUB/XSUB proxy: